nikitadevendran/streamingSite-BI/README.md

-# Movies and Series Broadcast Homepage - Bharat Intern
+# StreamHouse - Bharat Intern

-Website created using HTML,CSS and JavaScript.
+Movies and Series Broadcast website created using HTML,CSS and JavaScript.